arosenkranz/scenarios/identifying-frontend-issues/02-advanced-rum/03-step.md

 9. There is no need to restart the Docker container, as the application's `build` folder is mounted as a volume, so the changes will be automatically picked up.

-10. Click on the `microsite` tab to the right and click around on the microsite to make sure things are working correctly.
+10. Click on the `Discounts Frontend` tab to the right and click around on the app to make sure things are working correctly.
 Namely, make sure you click on the "Get New Ad" buttons by the banners, as they were the part that were broken earlier.

-Once you've finished clicking around on the microsite, click the **Continue** button below to move on to the final step, where you'll see the results of the advanced RUM configuration you just put in place and confirm the monitor returns to an **OK** state.
+Once you've finished clicking around on the Discounts frontend app, click the **Continue** button below to move on to the final step, where you'll see the results of the advanced RUM configuration you just put in place and confirm the monitor returns to an **OK** state.